 Why Expats Look for an English-Speaking Therapist

 Therapy works through language, through the specific words you use to describe your experience and the nuances a therapist picks up on.
 Working in your second or third language adds a barrier that most people underestimate.
-It's not that you can't communicate in another language; it's that the emotional texture gets flattened.
+You can still communicate in another language.
+What goes missing is the emotional texture.
 The difference between "I'm frustrated" and "I feel like I'm losing myself" is the difference between surface reporting and actual therapeutic work.

 Beyond language, there's the question of cultural context.
 A therapist who doesn't understand what it means to be a foreigner, to deal with bureaucracies in another language, to raise children between cultures, to feel like a permanent guest, will spend valuable session time on explanations rather than exploration.
-I understand these dynamics personally, not just professionally.
-Whether you call it expat counselling, therapy abroad, or simply finding an English-speaking therapist overseas.
-What matters is working with someone who gets it without needing it explained.
+I understand these dynamics from the inside.
+I am an American who has lived abroad for years and is raising children between cultures, so you will not spend session time explaining what that is like.
+What matters is working with someone who already gets it.

 What Expats Typically Bring to Therapy